ranapratapissingh/ruby-on-rails-pdf-extractor/README.md

-# XML Extractor
+# PDF Extractor

 This tool helps you to liberate data tables trapped inside PDF files.

 Extremely useful tool for Data Scientist, Data Analyst and BI Analyst.

-## Why XML Extractor?
+## Why PDF Extractor?

-If you’ve ever tried to do anything with data provided to you in PDFs, you know how painful this is — you can’t easily copy-and-paste rows of data out of PDF files. **XML Extractor** allows you to extract that data in [CSV,JSON,TSV,ZIP] format, through a simple web interface.
+If you’ve ever tried to do anything with data provided to you in PDFs, you know how painful this is — you can’t easily copy-and-paste rows of data out of PDF files. **PDF Extractor** allows you to extract that data in [CSV,JSON,TSV,ZIP] format, through a simple web interface.

-## Using XML Extractor
+## Using PDF Extractor

 First, make sure you have a recent copy of Java installed.
-XML Extractor requires a Java Runtime Environment compatible with Java 7 (i.e. Java 7, 8 or higher).
+PDF Extractor requires a Java Runtime Environment compatible with Java 7 (i.e. Java 7, 8 or higher).

-## Running XML Extractor from source (for developers)
+## Running PDF Extractor from source (for developers)

 1. Install `ruby`.
     ~~~